damon-murdoch/emerald-battle-revolution/README.md

 Please see below for the Dragapult Emerald project changelog.
 For changes related to the PokeEmerald Expanded project, please see the [PokeEmerald Changelog](./CHANGELOG.md).

 ### Ver.
+1.2.1

+Added new, unfinished location 'Battle Spot' to the Battle Frontier Underground, with a pathway leading in from the center of the top row of shops.
+Several vendors have been broken down into their own files to improve code reusability.
+Updated battle frontier controller to allow for the banning and unbanning of megas, zmoves, gigantamax.
+Improved startup scripts

+### Ver.
 1.2.0

 Merged upstream changes which have implemented modern battle frontier set generation for Battle Factory, as well as all Battle Tent Facilities.